From Guadalajara to Galway – a successful story

 After studying English for one year, they have decided to take on another challenge.

-All our students could choose to study an undergraduate degree in business in our sister school, Galway Business School if they wish to further their education to a university level.
+All our students could choose to study an undergraduate degree in business in Galway Business School if they wish to further their education to a university level.
 So did Guillermo and Caesar.
-They moved from studying English at GCI to studying a business degree at the Galway Business School, which is also located at our stunning premises by the sea in Salthill.
+They moved from studying English at Galway Business and English School to studying a business degree at the Galway Business School, which is also located at our stunning premises by the sea in Salthill.

 Living and studying in Galway has allowed them to explore Europe in their free time and play gigs across Ireland, Switzerland, and Spain.
-And Guillermo, who came to Galway with a high level of English (C1), has become such a popular figure at GCI that the school management even offered him a part-time job.
+And Guillermo, who came to Galway with a high level of English (C1), has become such a popular figure at Galway Business and English School that the school management even offered him a part-time job.

 Guillermo and Caesar, who are from Guadalajara, had already lived in Canada for a year.
 But after analysing the streaming data for their music, they realised that most of their fans were in Europe.